atharphy/plot_automasked_rocs/README.md

 # Automasked ROC Plotter

 This tool generates graphical plots of **automasked Pixel ROCs** in the CMS detector.
-It is intended for internal use by the CMS Pixel Calibration team.

 The main script, `plot_automasked.py`, processes the list of masked ROCs and produces visual plots indicating their location and status within the pixel detector.